jamesncox/buy-where-react/notes.md

 # TO DO

+[] Create an edit/delete component that gets opened when clicking on a specefic item

+[] Function to close the new item and new store forms when new item or store is created

+[] StoreTable columns changing size with item name.
+Make them sticky / set width.

-[] Create a better landing page for users.
+[x] Create a better landing page for users.
 Description of the app.
 Links to login.
 Etc.

-[] Create an edit/delete component that gets opened when clicking on a specefic item

-[] Function to close the new item and new store forms when new item or store is created

 [x] Create errors components for users/items/stores etc